American Regional Cuisine: The Best Dishes from Around the Country

 Bison Burgers

 Classic Rocky Mountain fare includes gamey meats like elk, venison, or bison.
 Bison patties are a particularly popular take on the standard American burger.
-They’re juicy, taste remarkably similar to beef, and are healthier – being significantly lower in fat in calories than ground beef.
+They’re juicy, taste remarkably similar to beef, and are healthier – being significantly lower in fat and calories than ground beef.

 Raw bison burgers on a white plate